The Files page displays the current code quality information for each analyzed file in your enabled repository branches.

 - Code coverage

-You can sort the list by each column to help you identify which files you should improve or refactor next.
+Codacy displays the files in alphabetical order by default, but you can sort the list by each column to help you identify which files you should improve or refactor next.

 - Size: Lines of code, source lines of code, and commented lines of code